2025 Storm Events in Sacramento

 Roofing Permits in Sacramento

-Reputable Sacramento roofing contractors handle permit paperwork as part of their service, but homeowners should verify this before signing contracts and confirm inspection scheduling is included in the project scope.
+California's 2025 Building Standards Code takes effect January 1, 2026, so projects spanning that transition date should confirm which standards apply to their specific situation.
+Reputable Sacramento roofing contractors handle all permit paperwork as part of their standard service, but homeowners should verify this before signing any contract and confirm that inspection scheduling is included in the project scope.
+Pulling permits protects homeowners by ensuring work meets safety codes and can be important for insurance claims and future home sales.

 Choosing a roofing contractor in Sacramento